dnpandya01/Test_Templates/README.md

 Step 4: Run the localhost on your machine by pasting the address provided by the command prompt in your browser.

-Step 5: Perform the actions within blue box.
+Step 5: Perform the actions within blue box.</br>
-        When the camera stops, press spacebar to get the result.
+        When the camera stops, press spacebar to get the result.</br>
-        Keep in mind that the spacebar needs to be pressed simultaneously on both the machines within an interval of five seconds.
+        Keep in mind that the spacebar needs to be pressed simultaneously on both the machines within an interval of five seconds.</br>
         Enjoy the game!

 # Status